synonymdev/slashtags/examples/auth/README.md

 npm run listen
 ```

-You should see the responder's Auth url, and it will be saved in ./url.txt
+You should see the responder's Auth url, and it will be saved at `/slashtags-examples/auth/url.txt` in your operating system's temporary directory alongside the data of the SlashDrives.

 - Run the Initiator's client (in a separate terminal)

 ```bash
 npm run request
 ```

+It should resolves the Responder's profile, and ask you to click any key to continue.

+Wait until the `listen` scripts resolves the Initiator's profile too before closing the terminal.

 ## Testing